-All first-year students are required to take a First Year Seminar in both semesters of the first year at the College as part of the Core Program requirements for graduation.
-(Transfer students are not required to and cannot take First Year Seminars.)
+All first-year students are required to take a First-Year Seminar in both semesters of the first year at the College as part of the Core Program requirements for graduation.
+(Transfer students are not required to and cannot take First-Year Seminars.)
 Each semester approximately 35 seminars are offered that are each designed and taught by faculty members from almost all of Occidental's academic departments and programs.
-While the instructor chooses the topic of each seminar, the seminars serve a critical role in the College's first-stage writing requirement and, as such, we ask that they all follow the curricular requirements detailed in the pages that follow.
+While the instructor chooses the topic of each seminar, the seminars serve a critical role in the College's first-stage writing requirement and follow the curricular requirements detailed in the pages that follow.